-Effective December 2018, December 2019, and December 2020 in the pay period in which there will be an increase in health insurance premiums, the County will increase the bi-weekly fringe benefit package in an amount equivalent to zero percent (0%) - five percent (5%), based on the Kaiser Silver premium increase (or the premium increase to the County's lowest cost HMO at that time) to benefited employees at the employee plus one (1) and employee plus two (2) benefit levels.
+Effective December 2023 in the pay period in which there will be an increase in health insurance premiums, the County will increase the bi-weekly fringe benefit package in an amount equivalent to zero percent (0%) - five percent (5%), based on the Kaiser Silver premium increase to benefited employees at the employee plus one (1) and employee plus two (2) benefit levels.
+The Annual salary threshold to determine the County's fringe benefit contributions shall be adjusted from \$77,000 to \$79,000.